-The Academic Success Center is the primary resource for students at all levels who wish to get the most from their academic experience at Philadelphia University.
-We are a "one-stop shop" offering free tutoring in all Philadelphia University courses, and Supplemental Instruction (SI) in specific first-year courses.
-We have a staff of professional tutors for writing, math and study skills, and trained peer tutors for content areas.
+The Academic Success Center is the primary resource for students at all levels who wish to get the most from their academic experience at Jefferson-East Falls.
+We are a "one-stop shop" offering free tutoring and Supplemental Instruction (SI) in specific first-year courses.
+We have a staff of professional tutors for writing, math, study skills and time management, and trained peer tutors for content areas.

 We provide academic advising for first-year and transfer students.
 Advisors are full-time faculty representing all the schools and majors at the University.
-Go to www.philau.edu/successcenter for more information.
+For more information, visit www.eastfalls.jefferson.edu/successcenter.

-The first-year advising program at Philadelphia University instructs students in how best to use and appreciate the resources of the University in order to meet their educational and professional goals.
-Advisors provide opportunities and assist students to make decisions that are consistent with their abilities and interests.
-Deliberate and intentional academic advising guides students in setting goals, making choices, collaborating with others and valuing the contribution of higher education to real-world problem solving.
+The first-year advising program at Jefferson instructs students in how best to use and appreciate the resources of the University in order to meet their educational and professional goals.
+Advisers provide opportunities and assist students in making decisions that are consistent with their abilities and interests.
+Deliberate and intentional academic advising guides students in setting goals, making choices, collaborating with others, and valuing the contribution of higher education to real-world problem solving.